Alex Faulkner: Playing career

 It was in the playoffs in 1963, however, that Faulkner stood out.
-André Pronovost replaced Jeffrey on the line and, in that combination, Faulkner scored 5 goals in 8 playoff games, including three (two game winners) against Chicago's Glenn Hall in the semi-finals.
+André Pronovost replaced Jeffrey on the line and, in that combination, Faulkner scored 5 goals in 8 playoff games, including three (two game-winners) against Chicago's Glenn Hall in the semi-finals.
 The underdog Red Wings eliminated the favoured Black Hawks to earn a berth in the Stanley Cup finals against Faulkner's former team, the Toronto Maple Leafs.

-Faulkner played a pivotal role in Detroit's only win in that series, picking up two goals in the third game, including the game winner.
+Faulkner played a pivotal role in Detroit's only win in that series, picking up two goals in the third game, including the game-winner.

 When Faulkner returned to Newfoundland in the off-season, the province declared "Alex Faulkner Day."
 Schools were closed for a parade and ceremony hosted by Premier Joey Smallwood, who presented Faulkner with a pair of gold cuff links.

 Faulkner returned to Detroit for the 1963–64 season, but a broken hand and ankle-ligament damage limited his season to 30 games.
-Detroit asked Faulkner to start the 1964–65 season in the minor leagues, but he opted instead to return to Conception Bay for the next two seasons.
+Detroit asked Faulkner to start the 1964–65 season in the minor leagues, but he instead returned to Conception Bay for the next two seasons.

 When the NHL announced expansion starting with the 1967 season, Faulkner returned to minor professional hockey in the United States with the Red Wings farm teams, the Memphis Wings, and then for three more seasons with the San Diego Gulls.

 At the beginning of his fourth season with the Gulls, Faulkner decided to return to Newfoundland, where he finished his career with the St. John's Capitals, retiring after the 1971–72 season.

-Faulkner returned home to work in life insurance, and later ran a senior citizens' home in Bishop's Falls.
+Faulkner returned home to work in life insurance and later ran a senior citizens' home in Bishop's Falls.
 He continued playing amateur hockey well into his 60s and was inducted into the Newfoundland Hall of Fame.

+Death

+Faulkner died on April 7, 2025, at the age of 86.